Lupus - My Story

 Systemic Lupus Erythematosus is a systemic disease of the immune system.
 It is an autoimmune disease that may be acute or chronic.
 The body’s tissues are attacked by its own immune system.
 There are two types of lupus; Discoid lupus affecting just the skin and Systemic lupus affecting any part of your body it chooses.

 Lupus tends to run in the females of families, although it is not considered hereditary.
 Since I study genealogy, I happen to know that my mother has Discoid lupus, my grandmother and great grandmother had systemic lupus.
-It just was not diagnosed back then.
-Their kidney disease, the rashes, the multiple illnesses and fatigue are a red flag to me that these were lupus symptoms.
+It just was not diagnosed back then, but their symptoms are recorded.
+Their kidney disease, the rashes, arthritis, the multiple illnesses and fatigue are a red flag to me that those were lupus symptoms.